virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 Linting
 -------

-The code style of the backend REST API is checked using both PyLint and Flake8.
+The code style of the backend REST API is checked using `PyLint <https://www.pylint.org/>`_, `PyCodeStyle <https://pycodestyle.pycqa.org/en/latest/intro.html>`_, and `PyDocLint <https://jsh9.github.io/pydoclint/>`_`.
 They are also used to find some forms of runtime bugs.
-So please make sure to run them regularly and fix all produced warnings.
-Especially, before committing or creating a pull request, you should absolutely make sure that they both run without warning.
-Linting runs as part of the CI pipeline, which we will run when a pull request is created.
+Furthermore, we use the static type checker `MyPy <https://mypy-lang.org/>`_ to ensure that there are no type errors in the code.
+Please make sure to run them regularly and fix all produced warnings.
+Especially, before committing or creating a pull request, you should absolutely make sure that they all run without warning.
+Linting and static type checking runs as part of the CI pipeline, which we will run when a pull request is created.
 Pull requests with a failing CI pipeline are not accepted.

-PyLint is configured via the :repo:`pylintrc` file and Flake8's configuration is directly integrated into the Tox configuration in :repo:`tox.ini`.
+The configuration for PyLint can be found in the :repo:`.pylintrc` file, the PyCodeStyle configuration can be found in the :repo:`.pycodestyle` file, PyDocLint's configuration can be found in the :repo:`.pydoclint.toml` file, and the configuration for MyPy can be found in the :repo:`.mypy.ini` file.

 Again, the easiest way to execute the linting is through Tox:

 .. code-block:: console

-    tox -e pylint,flake8
+    tox -e linting

-PyLint and Flake8 can also be directly invoked, if you have installed them in your virtual environment:
+However, the linters and the type checker can also be directly run, if you have installed them in your virtual environment (``.venv/bin/pip install --editable .[linting]``):

 .. code-block:: console

-    pylint --rcfile=pylintrc virelay tests
+    pylint --rcfile .pylintrc virelay tests setup.py docs/source/conf.py pycodestyle --config .pycodestyle virelay tests setup.py docs/source/conf.py pydoclint --config .pydoclint.toml virelay tests setup.py docs/source/conf.py
-    flake8 --config tox.ini virelay tests
+    mypy --config-file .mypy.ini virelay tests setup.py docs/source/conf.py